 The Ph.D. qualifying examination committee membership is determined by the academic adviser after consultation with the graduate student.
 Typically five members of the faculty serve on the committee.
+The Office of Graduate Studies requires that one member of your committee be external to the graduate group.
 It has been the tradition of the Soils & Biogeochemistry Graduate Group that the student’s major professor does not serve on the examination committee.
 The Dean of Graduate Studies appoints the qualifying examination committee after nomination by the academic adviser.
 The committee examines the student in each of the five major areas of soil science: soil chemistry, soil fertility and plant nutrition, soil genesis and classification, soil microbiology, and soil physics.

 Typically, the committee consists of the major professor and two or three additional faculty members.
 The committee may not consist of fewer than three members.
 The academic adviser in consultation with the major professor and graduate student determines committee membership.
 The student submits the advancement to candidacy form to Graduate Studies with the recommended committee membership following successful completion of the qualifying examination.
 The dissertation committee is formally appointed by Graduate Studies based upon the recommendation of the academic adviser after the student has submitted the form.
 The dissertation committee advises the student, supervises the student’s research and has the final authority to review and approve the thesis.
 It is the responsibility of the student to keep the thesis committee informed of his/her progress.

 The maximum time that a student may remain in the Soils & Biogeochemistry Graduate Program is five years for the MS degree and ten years for the Ph.D. degree.